-Progress Since 2018: Population Affected
+Progress Since 2020: Population Affected

 Counting the number of counties imposing various default parenting time schedules and the number of counties that have updated and improved their schedules provides important information about how Ohio's 88 county courts of common pleas address this issue.
 It tells us how many of them are adjusting their default schedules in light of the recent research on the well-being of children whose parents are living separately.
 It does not, however, provide a picture of how many Ohio families are subject to each of the different default parenting schedules.
-To address this question, NPO used the latest (July 1, 2019) population estimates from the U.S. Census Bureau.
+To address this question, NPO used the latest (July 1, 2021) population estimates from the U.S. Census Bureau.

-Of the approximately 11.7 million Ohio residents, approximately 9 million live in counties with a single default parenting time schedule.
-Of this number, over 5.3 million are subject to default parenting schedule that accords children only two overnights and 60 or fewer hours in a two-week period with one of their parents.
-This means that almost 50% of Ohio's families are, by default, subject to a parenting time schedule that is outdated, contraindicated by scientific evidence, and unjustifiably denies them a full parent/child relationship.
-Children in these families are, by default, denied any significant amount of ordinary parenting time with one of their parents.
+Of the approximately 11.8 million Ohio residents, just over 8 million live in counties with a single default parenting time schedule.
+Of this number, over 3.9 million are subject to a default parenting schedule that accords children only two overnights and 60 or fewer hours in a two-week period with one of their parents.
+This means that a third (33.05%) of Ohioans are, by